 Indicator Definition Unemployment rate The unemployment rate is calculated by expressing the number of unemployed persons as a percentage of the total number of persons in the labor force.
 Labor force participation rate An indicator that is calculated by expressing the number of persons in the labor force as a percentage of the working-age population 15 years and over.
 Employment-to- population ratio An indicator that is calculated by expressing the number of persons employed as percentage of the total population 15 years and over.
-Employment rate It is an indicator that is calculated by expressing the number of persons employed as percentage of the of the total number of persons in the labor force.
 Average weekly working hours of paid employees Measures the average weekly working hours of workers (15 years and over), which is the total number of working hours of employees divided by the total number of employees.
 Average monthly wage per paid employees An indicator that measures the average monthly salary of the employed persons with paid jobs (15 years and above), i.e., total monthly salary of employees divided by the total number of employees.
 This measure is based on only those employees reporting their salary.
+Youth not in employment, education, or training (NEET) This indicator presents the share of young people who are not in employment, education, or training (NEET), as a percentage of the total number of young people in the corresponding age group